alessiodipasquale/Dark-Tabs-Template-Flutter/README.md

-# Flutter
+# Dark Tabs Template Flutter

-An original copy of Netflix on Flutter.
+This is a dark template for Flutter.

 ## Getting Started